10 Best Office Chairs for Cross Legged Sitting

 7. Stone & Beam Nailhead Swivel Office Chair

-Here is another office chair you can sit cross-legged in.
+Here is another chair to sit cross-legged.
 This office chair has an interesting design that may be attractive for you.
 In essence, it features polyester lined materials that provide a smooth and pleasant feel to your skin.
 Thanks to its 28.4-inch-wide seat, you can sit cross-legged without any problems if you do it for short periods.

-Other than that, this chair has a premium design and feel which can be an excellent touch to your office.
+Other than that, this office chairs for sitting cross legged has a premium design and feel which can be an excellent touch to your office.

 8. Sadie Swivel Mid Back Mesh Task Chair